 One of the best hotel experiences in Singapore begins as you approach Capella hotel on Sentosa Island.
 A private driveway meanders up to a Capella masterpiece, where old and new fuse together in luxury.

 The singular locale of Capella Singapore resort and spa in Singapore ensures that a vacation on Sentosa Island is like none other.
-Curved, modern buildings gently intermingle with both our colonial buildings and the verdant, vibrant rainforest.
+Curved, modern buildings gently intermingle with both our colonial buildings and the verdant, vibrant rainforest spread over 30 acres of land.
 The South China Sea is our backyard.

 Our architects, Foster + Partners, have ingeniously woven the best of old and new Singapore into an astonishing, breathtaking fusion.
 You'll be received by our hotel staff in two historic bungalows named Tanah Merah, or "red earth" in Malay.
 Dating back to the 1880s, these British colonial buildings have been restored and perfectly complement the new hotel extension and villas.